 *The College of Public Health also offers a dual degree that allows students to earn both a master of social work and master of public health in health policy and management or social and behavioral sciences.
-Students interested in the MSW-MPH program must apply to each program separately and indicate their interest in the dual degree.
+Students interested in the MSW-MPH program apply to this program through SOPHAS.

 Faculty and Research

 These programs are housed in the School of Social Work.
 Learn more about faculty and research opportunities.